ArpithP-sys/Google-Play-Store-Analytics/README.md

 This project analyzes Google Play Store application data to understand app performance, user engagement, popularity, ratings, installations, pricing, and market trends.

 The analysis follows an end-to-end data analytics workflow:

-**Python Data Cleaning & EDA → Feature Engineering → Power BI Dashboard**
+**Python Data Cleaning & EDA → Feature Engineering → Predictive Analysis → Power BI Dashboard**

 ## 🎯 Problem Statement
 The Google Play Store contains a large number of applications across different categories, genres, pricing models, and target audiences.
 The objective of this project is to analyze application data and identify:

 - Which app categories contain the highest number of applications